 Education/Training and Professional Development

-Flexibility — Labour and Location
+Flexibility — Labour

-The Company may direct an employee to carry out duties that are within the limits of the employee's skill, competence and training.
-Such duties may include work, which is incidental or peripheral to the employee's main tasks, provided that such duties are not designed to promote de-skilling.
+The Company may direct an employee to carry out duties that are within the limits of the employee's sk’ll, competence and training.
+Such duties may include work, which is incidental or peripheral to the employee's ma’n tasks, provided that such duties are not designed to promote de-skilling.

-All employees shall be inducted on WHS requirements.
+All employees will be inducted on WHS requirements.

 To facilitate multi-skilling and a team orientation it is agreed that following WHS induction and adequate training all staff will assist in the general day to day site operations and housekeeping duties as required.